SS Milwaukee Clipper: Juniata

 The Milwaukee Clipper was launched on December 22, 1904, in Cleveland, Ohio, at the shipyards of the American Shipbuilding Company.
 Christened Juniata when she was launched, she was built for the Anchor Line, the Great Lakes marine division of the Pennsylvania Railroad.
-Her sister ships are the SS Tionesta of 1902 and SS Octorara of 1910.
+Her sister ships were the SS Tionesta of 1902 and SS Octorara of 1910.

 The ship is 361 ft in length, 45 ft in beam, a depth of 22 ft, with a gross tonnage of 4333 tons.
 She carried 350 passengers in staterooms at 18 knots.
 As originally built, she had a riveted steel hull and a wooden superstructure.
 For the Pennsylvania Railroad, she carried passengers and freight between Buffalo, New York and Duluth, Minnesota until 1915.

 That year, the anti-monopoly Panama Canal Act, which forbade railroads from owning steamships, went into effect.
 Forced to divest from its marine divisions, the Pennsylvania Railroad sold its Anchor Line along with four other railroad-owned company fleets, to the newly formed Great Lakes Transit Corporation.
 Under this flag, she carried passengers along her old routes for another 20 seasons.
 For the duration of the 1933 season, Juniata carried passengers to and from Chicago for the Chicago World's Fair.
 Juniata was laid up in 1936 due to poor economic conditions as well as new regulations on wooden passenger ships following the Morro Castle disaster.